0xDjole/dotfiles/README.md

 vim ~/.zlogin
 ```

+- To configure alacritty take alacritty.yml file from repo and put it in <code>~/.config/alacritty/</code>

 - Bright up/down didn't work for me so take bright file from repo and put it in <code>/bin/bash</code>.
 Then simply:
 ```